yogeshpatil4/credit-card-powerbi-sql/README.md

   Analyze customer demographics (e.g., job, income, age) to understand spending behaviors and revenue contributions.

 - **Dynamic Data Updates:**
-  Use SQL to update the MySQL database with new records from supplemental CSV files, keeping the dashboard data current.
+  Update the MySQL database with new records from supplemental CSV files using MySQL's direct import features, keeping the dashboard data current.

 ## Project Level
 **Intermediate**
 This project is designed for users with intermediate knowledge of data integration, SQL, and Power BI dashboard development.
-It demonstrates effective data merging, database updating techniques, and interactive visualization strategies.
+It demonstrates effective data merging, direct data importing into MySQL, and interactive visualization strategies.

 ## Data Sources